Notes on Registration - Dog Control Act 1996

 All dogs must be registered before the dog attains the age of three months.
 It is an offence to keep a dog older than three months which is unregistered.
 On conviction, a court may impose a fine of up to $3,000 or an infringement of $300 may be issued.

-On completing the form properly, a dog owner may post or deliver it, together with the appropriate fees payable, to the Dog Registrar, Ōpōtiki District Council, PO Box 44, Ōpōtiki 3162 or Ōpōtiki District Council’s office at 108 St John Street, Ōpōtiki.
+On completing the form properly, a dog owner may submit, post or deliver it, together with the appropriate fees payable, to the Dog Registrar, Ōpōtiki District Council, PO Box 44, Ōpōtiki 3162 or Ōpōtiki District Council’s office at 108 St John Street, Ōpōtiki.
 You can also complete your Dog Registration Application online and we will contact you with the amount you are required to pay before we finalise processing of registration.

 It is an offence, when applying for the registration of a dog, to make any written statement knowing that statement to be false.
 On conviction, a court may impose a fine of up to $3,000.